PierValla95/RandomizedAlphaTest/Empirics/README.md

 The script "Analysis_FLLM.R" runs the empirical analysis using the max-type inference of Feng et al. (2022, Journal of Econometrics), while the scripts "Analysis_MSTV_nu4.R" and "Analysis_MSTV_nu5.R" run the analysis using the max-type randomzied inference of Massacci et al. (2026).
+The script "Figure51.R" produces Figure 5.1 in the manuscript.

 The remaining ".csv" and ".Rdata" files contain the necessary data.